 Effective January 1, 2006, the Company adopted SFAS No. 154 (SFAS 154), "Accounting Changes and Error Corrections."
 SFAS 154 changes the requirements for the accounting and reporting of a change in accounting principle.
 This Statement requires retrospective applications to prior periods' financial statements of a voluntary change in accounting principle unless it is impracticable.
-In addition, this Statement requires that a change in depreciation, amortization or depletion for long-lived, non-financial assets be accounted for as a change in accounting principle.
+In addition, this Statement requires that a change in depreciation, amortization or depletion for long-lived, non-financial assets be accounted for as a change in accounting estimate effected by a change in accounting principle.
 The adoption of SFAS 154 had no impact on the Company's financial statements.